The Ultimate Roundup of the 50 Cutest Dog Breeds as Puppies

 Cute dog #18: Miniature Schnauzer

 There’s no denying the Schnauzer trademark features—whether its a 20-pound miniature or the giant version at 85 pounds.
 The arched eyebrows, whiskers, and beard sometimes give off an aloof and pretentious vibe.
 Since they were bred to chase vermin, a backyard squirrel will quickly get their attention, but they’ll rein it in and get back to their other job of being chief watchdog and protector of the family.
+These are the dog breeds that get stolen the most often.

 Cute dog #19: Cavalier King Charles